Lakeview Cabin Collection: Reception

 Critical reception of Lakeview Cabin Collection has been predominantly positive.
 Much of the game's praise centered upon its humor, sandbox game play, and easter eggs, while criticism centered upon the game's direction, mechanics, and lack of a tutorial.

 Sequels

 On October 22, 2019, Tamminen released the game Lakeview Valley, which serves as a "spiritual successor" to Lakeview Cabin Collection and focuses on a customizable protagonist who arrives in the eponymous town.
 The game introduces a number of new characters while also featuring the return of characters familiar to the players of Tamminen's previous Lakeview games.

 In 2020, Tamminen announced that he is developing Lakeview Cabin 2, which is a direct sequel to Lakeview Cabin Collection.
 The game was released later that year on 23 October, consisting of the hub level and first episode.
 The second and third episodes were released in April and December 2021, respectively.
-The fourth and final episode is set to be released sometime in the future before the game is fully released.
+The fourth and final episode was released in October 2023 alongside the game's full release.